 The V-Dem Institute, hosted by the Department of Political Science at the University of Gothenburg (Sweden), is the headquarters of V-Dem.
-Professor Staffan I. Lindberg is the Institute's Director, and Assistant Professor Seraphine F. Maerz is the Deputy Director.
+Professor Staffan I. Lindberg is the Institute's Director.
 The V-Dem Institute is the executive management arm of V-Dem with responsibility for most aspects of the data collection efforts, management and coordination of several large research programs, and for most of the outreach, dissemination, and collaborations with policy/practitioners' organizations.
-This year, Seraphine F. Maerz leads the work with the annual Democracy Report from the Institute.
 The Institute is actively engaged with partner organizations such as the World Bank, the Mo Ibrahim Foundation, International IDEA, the European Commission, ministries of foreign affairs and aid organizations in several countries, UNDP, Article 19, Open Society Foundation, Our World in Data, and many universities around the world.